xiaoluo-whu/xiaoluo-whu.github.io/_posts/first.md

 You may finish the first 500 questions and then go ahead to do question 500 - 1500.

 5. coding on Leetcode's webpage or on your computer's notepad.
 Don't use IDE before you finish the whole coding process.
+Please notice that during a real code interview, you would usually write your code on a whiteboard or scratch paper, no IDEs like IDEA or Eclipse are available.
+So I strongly recommend that during daily leetcode training, you code directly on Leetcode webpage which has no features like autocompletion, or on your PC's notepad.
+After you finish the coding process, you can copy & paste your codes into your IDE to check errors and debug.

+If you are accustomed to writing codes in IDE, you may make many subtle mistakes during code interview, so you should practice writing codes without IDE.
+Fortunately, interviewers will not require you to write perfect codes on whiteboard or scratch paper.
+Minor mistakes are tolerated as long as they do not affect the main structure of your codes.

 Headings are cool
 ======